 Robust scene profiles help light professionals manage their light setups and stay organized during shooting.

-Built on the language of professional lighting, the app gives lighting professionals a seamless and detailed control of light.
-Lighticians Apollo Control lets users save lighting profiles for different projects and set advanced lighting options with switches, sliders, and a convenient color wheel.
+Drawing on the combined experience of professional gaffers, the app gives lighting professionals a seamless and detailed control of light.
+Lighticians Apollo Control lets users save lighting profiles for different projects and adjust them with advanced lighting options.

 Recently, Lighticians approached us to work on the next stage of the app.
-Since lighting control is a complex art, we’ll be expanding the features and design.
+Since lighting control is a complex art, we’ll be expanding the business logic to improve color mixing algorithms and further expand the design.